 Key Takeaways

 The infamous OFSTED examinations do require a good grasp of both the curriculum intent and cognitive science.
 There are no doubts that this professional knowledge can only improve conceptual learning and have a profound impact on the quality of teaching.
-But within a examination-focused inspection, for some classroom teachers, the challenge of being able to articulate their approach to teaching might prove challenging.
+But within a examination-focussed inspection, for some classroom teachers, the challenge of being able to articulate their approach to teaching might prove challenging.

 What is declarative knowledge in maths teaching?